rstade/TcpEngine/README.md

 ## TcpEngine Overview

 TcpEngine is the successor of [TrafficEngine](https://github.com/rstade/TrafficEngine) and [ProxyEngine](https://github.com/silverengine-de/proxyengine).
-It combines the functionality ob both projects into a single codebase.
+It combines the functionality ob both engines into a single codebase.
 TcpEngine can either run as stateful user-space TCP traffic generator or as a pass-through TCP proxy, optionally with delayed binding.

 ## TcpEngine as TCP Traffic Generator

 TcpEngine contains a stateful user-space TCP traffic generator written in Rust with following properties
 * high performance: some hundred thousand TCP connections per second (cps) per core.
-For comparison, modern web servers support some ten thousand cps per core, e.g. https://www.nginx.com/blog/testing-the-performance-of-nginx-and-nginx-plus-web-servers/
 * supports client and server TCP roles concurrently
 * multi-core, shared nothing, locking-free architecture
 * receive flow steering (RFS) by NIC